psygo/stripe_dart_lab/docs/stripe_api.md

 You can specify up to 50 keys, with key names up to 40 characters long and values up to 500 characters long.

 > Updating these data both in Firebase and Stripe might be a good idea, but it would also be easy to forget.
 But we could use OOP to ensure that both updates occur via an interface for both updates.

+Unlike metadata, description is a single string, and your users may see it (e.g., in email receipts Stripe sends on your behalf).

+Sample metadata use cases:

+- Link IDs
+- Refund papertrails
+- Customer details

+## 5. Pagination

+All top-level API resources have support for bulk fetches via "list" API methods.
+For instance, you can list charges, list customers, and list invoices.
+These list API methods share a common structure, taking at least these three parameters: limit, `starting_after`, and `ending_before`.

+List Response Format:

+- `object`
+- `data`
+- `has_more`
+- `url`

+## 6. Auto-Pagination

+Most of our libraries support auto-pagination.
+This feature easily handles fetching large lists of resources without having to manually paginate results and perform subsequent requests.

+Since curl simply emits raw HTTP requests, it doesn't support auto-pagination.